Here's How Much The Weeknd Spent on Bella Hadid’s Valentine's Day Surprise

 It's good to date The Weeknd.

 On Valentine's Day, the 28-year-old singer surprised girlfriend and model Bella Hadid, 22, with more than two dozen containers filled with red roses from Venus et Fleur.
-Also displayed, rose petals, candles and red teddy bears.
-The total cost of the romantic gesture?
-At least $8,000.
+Five of the boxes contained arrangements with black letters that spelled out B-E-L-L-A.

 Bella and the Weekend both posted images of the floral gifts on their Instagram Stories.